 - Planning to pursue the CPA licensure but not presently be a CPA Completed at least 30 semester hours (or equivalent) of college coursework, including at least 6 semester hours (or equivalent) in accounting, by end of spring

 - Applied to or been accepted into a public or private, 501(c) four-year college or university located in the U.S. states or territories.
 The business program must be accredited by the AACSB and/or ACBSP.

 - Maintained an overall and major GPA of at least 3.0 (on a 4.0 scale)

 An AICPA student affiliate member (or have submitted a new member application).

-- A U.S. citizen or permanent resident (green card holder) Some financial need (i.e., not receiving a full or partial award(s) and/or grant(s) that cover and/or exceed one’s educational expenses) Note: AICPA staff and their family members are not eligible to receive this application .
+- A U.S. citizen or permanent resident (green card holder) Some financial need (i.e., not receiving a full or partial scholarship(s) and/or grant(s) that cover and/or exceed one’s educational expenses) Note: AICPA staff and their family members are not eligible to receive this scholarship.

 Scholarship Open for Students of Following Countries: An underrepresented minority e.g., Black or African American; Hispanic or Latino; Native American; or Asian American can apply.

 Duration of award(s): Recipients receive individual awards of up to $3,000 per academic year.
-The Minority award is a renewable award; however, renewals are neither automatic nor guaranteed.
-Students who wish to renew their Award must complete an application the following year.
+The Minority Scholarship is a renewable award; however, renewals are neither automatic nor guaranteed.
+Students who wish to renew their scholarship award must complete an application the following year.

 What does it cover?
 Recipients receive individual awards of up to $5,000 per academic year.
 Scholarship aid may be used only for the payment of expenses that directly relate to obtaining an accounting education.
 Scholarship payments are sent directly to the student’s financial aid office on behalf of the student at the beginning of the fall and spring semester